ThunderBird2678/Stylish/README.md

-# Stylish
+#Stylish

-Custom CSS Styles for the Stylish Plugin
+Stylish is a [plugin](https://addons.mozilla.org/en-US/firefox/addon/stylish/) for Firefox (and Chrome) that allows customization different websites' CSS .